Skip to main content

 • Gender — male, female, non-binary, other, or prefer not to say

-The Related records section at the bottom lets you add connections to other businesses, households, or trusts.
+• Related records — connections to businesses, households, or trusts

 Bulk actions